 Note: New loan limit arrangements commence from 1 January 2020.
 These changes may affect your eligibility on this requirement.
 Complete this tool and download your VSL Eligibility Tool Report for more information.

 Don’t worry, you can complete a literacy and numeracy test with your training provider.
 Contact your provider for more details.

 You will need a USI in order to enrol in your course and receive your qualification or statement of attainment.

 Based on the answers you have provided you may be eligible for a VET Student Loan.

-Please take a copy of this report, along with any suggested documents, to your nominated approved provider.
+Please download and take a copy of this report, along with any suggested documents, to your nominated approved provider.

 The information provided in this report should be used as a guide only.
 Your approved provider will discuss with you further

 student entry requirements you may need to complete before you can access a VET Student Loan.